ETSIhackers/SplitterMNS/README.md

-# PETSIRD template for use cases
+# PETSIRD use case: split and merge dataset

-The purpose of this repo is to provide a starting point for other software that uses PETSIRD.
+The purpose of this repo is to provide splitting and merging capabilities for datasets saved in the PETSIRD format.

 ## Background
 The [Emission Tomography Standardization Initiative (ETSI)](https://etsinitiative.org/)